uservoice/uservoice-python/README.md

 UserVoice Python module for API connections
 ===========================================

-This gem allows you to easily:
+This library allows you to easily:
 * Generate SSO token for creating SSO users / logging them into UserVoice (http://uservoice.com).
 * Do 3-legged and 2-legged UserVoice API calls safely without having to worry about the cryptographic details (unless you want).